canonical/ubuntu-pro-client/dev-docs/howtoguides/troubleshoot_security_confinement.md

 ## Troubleshooting systemd sandboxing

 Troubleshooting systemd sandboxing is not as straightforward as with AppArmor, because there are no specific logs telling you that a certain action was blocked.
-It will just be blocked, and it's up to the application to handle it.
+It will just be blocked, and it's up to the application to handle the situation.
 There is no "system" log to help with troubleshooting the sandbox rules.

-The only way to troubleshoot this sandboxing is to methodically disable rule by rule in the `apt-news.service` file and test the service.
+The only way to troubleshoot this sandboxing is to methodically disable rule by rule in the unit file for the service, and test it.

 For example, let's take the `/lib/systemd/system/apt-news.service` unit file as below:
 ```